chakravortyv/clogger/README.md

 `FATAL`  - The program should (ideally) be aborted / handled by the application.
 But, clogger will not stop the application.

-Any other priority level will have the level mentioned as "UNKNOWN" in the application's log file.

 *    `int clogger_terminate(void)`